erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 .. note::

-   To solve the anelastic equations, you must set USE_POISSON_SOLVE = TRUE if using gmake or ERF_ENABLE_POISSON_SOLVE if using cmake.
-This will enable use of the AMReX-based Poisson solver.
-To optionally use the FFT solver, you must additionally set USE_FFT = TRUE if using gmake.
+   To use the FFT solver if running with anelastic, you must set USE_FFT = TRUE if using gmake or ERF_ENABLE_FFT if using cmake.

 Problem Geometry
 ================